ryanatkn/log/README.md

 by making more of my process public and open to feedback, I'll produce better ideas and code with likeminded people.
-[My blog](https//www.ryanatkn.com/) remains a slow-moving feed that prioritizes quality, and this website has some daily notes and highlights.
+[My blog](https//www.ryanatkn.com/) remains a slow-moving feed that prioritizes quality, and this website has some more frequent notes and highlights organized by day.

 ## develop